Skip to main content

 Grid search hyperparameter

-Defines the algorithm or method (optimizer) to use for model training.
+This setting defines the algorithm or method (optimizer) to use for model training.
 The selected algorithm or method defines how the model should change the attributes of the neural network, such as weights and learning rate.
 Optimizers solve optimization problems and make more accurate updates to attributes to reduce learning losses.

 Options